castey/hangmanGPT/README.md

 Please make sure to update tests as appropriate.

 ## Authors and acknowledgment
-Made by castey as a simple demonstration of using Socket.IO and OpenAI's GPT model to create hangman.
+Made by castey as a simple demonstration of working with the OpenAI API.

-Readme mostly written by ChatGPT
+Readme mostly written by ChatGPT - edited by humans.